hspec/hspec/doc/index.markdown

 distinctive features are:

  * a friendly DSL for defining tests
- * integration with QuickCheck and HUnit
+ * integration with QuickCheck, SmallCheck, and HUnit
  * parallel test execution
  * automatic discovery of test files